Atyantik/flarekit/README.md

 ## **License**

-Astroflare is licensed under the [MIT License](LICENSE).
+Flarekit is licensed under the [MIT License](LICENSE).

 ---

 ## **About Atyantik Technologies**

-Astroflare is proudly supported and sponsored by **[Atyantik Technologies](https://atyantik.com)**, a leading software development company specializing in scalable web applications, cloud services, and cutting-edge technologies.
+Flarekit is proudly supported and sponsored by **[Atyantik Technologies](https://atyantik.com)**, a leading software development company specializing in scalable web applications, cloud services, and cutting-edge technologies.

 ### **Contact Atyantik**